beheerderdag/experiment/DMP_Feature_Tool_Matrix.md

 ### Data Management platform features and evaluation criterion

-The goal of this table is to evaluate various tools that can be part of our data management platform solution.
-NOTE: the comparison is baesd on various functions and features that we encountered in research data management ecosystem.
-This is not a product review or feature comparison.
-We are trying to highligh the various components and strengths of each tool.
-Each use case and research data management need are unique and requires various customizations.
+The goal of this dociument is to evaluate various tools and software that can play a role in data management platform solution.
+In order to start this discussion first we focused on the following data management platform (DMP) features:

-We also have the following data management platform (DMP) features in mind:

 * One entry point to many storage services and data services
 * Usable interface to compute services, policies defining and tracking data transitions